Return to top

 The secret turned out to be much simpler than I expected!
 Using just flour, yeast, warm water, sugar, and salt, I can create bagels that are better than any store-bought version.
 The boiling step is what gives them that signature chewy texture, and the double-rise method creates the perfect density.

-Now I make double batches every few weeks and freeze them for quick breakfasts.
+Now I make big batches every few weeks and freeze them for quick breakfasts.
 My kids love helping shape the bagels, and there’s nothing quite like the smell of fresh bagels baking in the oven.
 They’re perfect with vegan cream cheese, peanut butter, or turned into sandwiches for lunch.

 My recipe creates authentic New York-style bagels that taste just like the real deal.
 The 10-minute kneading develops the gluten properly, while the boiling step creates that signature tough exterior that makes bagels unique from regular bread.
 Each bagel has only 223 calories and contains no animal products.